olleolleolle/timeout-extensions/README.md

 The Ruby Timeout Gem
 ====================

-Ruby provides `timeout.rb` in its standard library.
-It provides an elegant API for timeouts.
-Unfortunately, it provides only one, nasty backend implementation with dangerous semantics on any Ruby VM which isn't MRI.
+The Timeout Gem is an extension of Ruby's `timeout.rb` API with support for multiple timeout backends which can be used on a pick-and-choose basis.

-The Timeout Gem attempts to resolve this problem by providing pluggable timeout implementations which can potentially implement safe timeout semantics by selectively hooking into backend schedulers rather than resorting to running code in a separate thread to implement timeouts.
+It supports pluggable timeout implementations which can selectively hook into multiple backend schedulers rather than resorting to running code in a separate thread to implement timeouts when there's a better backend available.

 ## Installation